szydra/pilionerzy-frontend/README.md

 ## Build

-Run `ng build` to build the project or `ng build --prod` for a production build.
+Run `ng build` to build the project with the production configuration.
 The build artifacts will be stored in the `dist/` directory.
 A docker image can be build as well; just run, e.g.,
 ```bash